Last Updated on February 26, 2022 by Chris and Lindsay

 You could easily expect to pay as much to camp for one night in some of these places as you spend for a one-year membership in Harvest Hosts.

-Even if you don’t spend 365 nights per year in Harvest Hosts properties, you are bound to have memories for years and savings that will allow you to continue to travel.
+Even if you don’t spend every night in a Harvest Hosts location, you are bound to have memories for years and savings that will allow you to continue to travel.

 Be sure to save 15% off your Harvest Hosts Classic or Golf Memberships and let us know your thoughts on your camping experiences!